sdc-china/IDA-doc/_posts/2018-10-03-administration-ssh-configuration.md

 ## Verify SSH Key

-If you are in a Linux environment, you can use the following command to verify the connection.
+1. If you are in a Linux environment, you can use the following command to verify the connection.

     ```
    ssh -i ~/.ssh/id_rsa USER@BAW_SERVER_HOST
    ```

-If you are in a Windows environment, you can use the following command to verify the connection.
+2. If you are in a Windows environment, you can use the following command to verify the connection.

     ```
    ssh -i %USERPROFILE%\.ssh\id_rsa USER@BAW_SERVER_HOST
    ```

-If you are in a Windows environment, you can use the PuTTY tool to verify it.
+3. You also can use the PuTTY tool to verify it.

    PuTTY: https://the.earth.li/~sgtatham/putty/latest/w32/putty.exe
    PuTTYgen: https://the.earth.li/~sgtatham/putty/latest/w32/puttygen.exe